Patagonia EcoCamp Trek

 - Gaiters, ankle-high

-- Two (2) one-quart water bottles or hydration system
+- Water bottles or hydration system

-- Flashlight or headlamp, and spare batteries and bulb
+- Flashlight or headlamp and spare batteries

 - Sunglasses and retainer strap